TRANSFORM YOUR PASSION FOR THEATRE INTO A LEGACY GIFT

 For more information on this type of charitable giving and how it might benefit you, your loved ones, and the Alley Theatre, please contact Mary Kay Wittrock, Director of Planned Giving, at email@example.com or 713.315.3378.

 1. Personal Affairs Record – a 24-page booklet in which you can record in one handy reference all the important legal and financial information needed by you and your family.
-Checklists include the location of your will and safe deposit box, personal assets and debts, names of personal advisors, insurance policies, retirement benefits, etc. Available by mail only.
+Checklists include the location of your will and safe deposit box, personal assets and debts, names of personal advisors, insurance policies, retirement benefits, etc. Available by mail and e-mail.

 3. Techniques for Planning a Successful Will – an overall guide on planning a will that includes a checklist of information needed in preparation for your first meeting with your attorney.
 Available by mail and e-mail.